 Reality therapy is a person-centred approach that focuses on the here and now rather than issues from the past.
 It is used to help people take control of their behaviour, as well as the world around them.

 Ultimately, reality therapists take the view that changing what we do is key to changing how we feel and getting what we want.

 Developed by William Glasser in the 1960s, reality therapy (also known as choice therapy) promotes problem-solving and making better choices in order to achieve specific goals.

-Central to reality therapy is the idea that mental distress is not the result of a mental illness.
-Instead it is the result of a socially universal human condition that occurs when an individual has not had their basic psychological needs met.
-These are:
+Central to reality therapy is the idea that mental distress is not the result of a mental illness, but rather due to a person's behaviours.
+Instead, psychological symptoms are the result of a socially universal human condition that occurs when an individual has not had their basic psychological needs met.

 - love and belonging

 - fun (enjoyment and pleasure)

 According to Glasser, whether we are aware of it or not, we are all the time acting to meet these needs.
 While we may struggle to choose our feelings and physiology, we are able to directly choose our thoughts and actions.
 Sometimes, however, we don’t act effectively, and this can have negative repercussions for our health and well-being.
 It argues that our needs should, therefore, be met through our chosen actions and behaviours, not external factors.

 Reality therapy is designed to find ways of meeting a person's basic needs, whilst facilitating clients to become aware of, and change, negative thoughts and actions.

 It is important to note that reality therapy is controversial as it rejects the diagnosis of mental health conditions, saying people choose to have negative emotions.
 It states that psychological distress is not caused by mental health problems but, rather, when basic needs are unfulfilled.